jnlon/bfind/README.md

 ./a/d/e/f/file4.txt
 ```

-Notice that the files deepest into the directory structure (file4 and file5)
+Notice that files deepest into the filesystem (file4 and file5) are printed
-are printed last.
+last.